cltWilly/mcsrr-widget/README.md

 ![Widget Example](https://i.imgur.com/KtEXrnP.png)

-## Attention
+## Attention (UPDATE)
-The widget is currently able to show max 50 matches.
-If the player has more than 50 matches, the widget will show the last 50 matches.
-(For exmaple, 30W 20L, 50W 0L, 10W 40L... etc. you got the point) I´am currently working on a solution to show all the matches.
+The widget is now able to show much more win/loss.
+Before 50 was max.
+Now the currently tested maxium is 866 matches at once (theoretically it should be anble to fetch more).

 ## Usage
 1. Go to /generator and set all the settings you want.